Competition Time: Synopsis

 The annual "All Priests Stars in Their Eyes Lookalike Competition" is approaching.
 Ted, Dougal and Jack are preparing for their entries, though Ted is dismayed to find Dougal and Jack have dressed as Elvis Presley, as that was his plan.
 Father Dick Byrne, Ted's rival from the Rugged Island parochial house, calls Ted and taunts him that the Rugged Island priests will win this year.
 Ted insists that he will have a better chance at winning since the guest judge, TV presenter Henry Sellers, is staying at the Craggy Island parochial house.

 Henry arrives with Father Barty Dunne, a priest who laughs continually at the slightest of things, as a result of which Henry is in a foul mood after the four-hour drive.
 Ted attempts to offer Henry anything he wants to try to gain favour, but Henry appears unimpressed and considers staying at the Rugged Island house.
 Mrs Doyle and Ted offer Henry a drink of sherry before bed, which he does his best to refuse, but ends up succumbing to Mrs Doyle's persistence ("Go on, go on, GO ON!").
 Henry then goes on a drunken rampage after the single drink, destroying the house's living room before jumping out the window.
 Barty explains that Henry has been a raging alcoholic, which led to him being sacked by the BBC, but had been sober for a year.
 Ted, Dougal and the police track down, tranquillise and return Henry to the house.
 After he regains consciousness, they tell him nothing happened.

 On the day of the contest, Dick calls Ted again and suggests a wager on the contest, which Ted accepts.
-However, they find Jack in a drunken stupor, seemingly unable to perform, but this gives Ted an idea.
+Jack, who had earlier fled the house while hallucinating after drinking a bottle of Toilet Duck, returns in an extremely disheveled state, which gives Ted an idea.
 At the contest, Dick and his fellow priests (Cyril McDuff and Jim Johnson) perform as Diana Ross and two of the Supremes, scoring 9 out of 10.
 The Craggy Island parochial house act follows, paying tribute to the three ages of Elvis: the young version (performed by Dougal), the comeback version (by Ted) and his later years (by a half-awake Jack).
 Henry gives Craggy Island's show the victory with the maximum score: 10 out of 10.
 Back at the parochial house, Dick reluctantly pays Ted his winnings and leaves.
 Mrs Doyle offers everyone a glass of champagne, but as soon as Henry takes a sip (despite Ted urging him not to) he goes on another drunken rampage.
 Ted tells Dougal they will look for Henry again in the morning and spends the rest of the evening appreciating the tiny trophy they received for winning.